navidrome/website/content/en/docs/gsoc/_index.md

 #### Details

 * Skill level: Hard
-* Required abilities: Go, having an Alexa/Google Home is a plus, but in the worse case we can send the student a device.
+* Required abilities: Go, having an Alexa/Google Home is a plus, but worse case we can send the student a device.
 * Expected outcome: Ability to play/pause/next/previous the music via a home assistant

 #### Links and further reading